 Confusion #7: If there’s no USDA seal, the food is not organic.
 Not all organic farmers and producers choose to go through the voluntary certification process, which is costly and time consuming, but nevertheless may follow organic practices.
 If you shop at a local farmers’ market, ask how the food was grown or raised.
 It may meet—perhaps even exceed—the national organic standards.

 Though the risks of minuscule amounts of pesticides from food are unclear, you may wish to minimize exposure, especially in children, who are more vulnerable to pesticide toxicity.
-The nonprofit Environmental Working Group ranks fruits and vegetables.
+The nonprofit Environmental Working Group ranks fruits and vegetables by their pesticide levels.
+Here is its latest list.

 When done responsibly, organic production is better, overall, for the environment.
 Organic farmers emphasize sustainable methods—such as the use of crop rotation, mixed plantings and beneficial insects—to manage weeds and pests and preserve soil quality and plant biodiversity.
 Organic farming consumes less fossil fuel, conserves water and is less polluting to land, water and air.
 It’s also less likely to endanger farm workers and wildlife.
 “The primary goal of organic agriculture is to optimize the health and productivity of interdependent communities of soil life, plants, animals and people,” according to the USDA’s definition.